Analysis of casino shelf shuffling machines: Iterated shuffling

-\begin{rems}\
+\begin{rems*}

-\begin{itemize} \item For $a$ large with respect to $n$, the right side is well-approximated by $1-e^{-\frac{n(n-1)}{2a}}$.
+\begin{itemize} \item For $a$ large with respect to $n$, the right-hand side is well-approximated by $1-e^{-({n(n-1)})/{(2a)}}$.
 This is small when $n^2\ll a$. \item The theorem gives a clean upper bound on the distance to uniformity.
-For example, when $n=52$, after $8$ ordinary riffle shuffles (so $x=++\dots++$, length 256), the bound \eqref{41} is $\sep(P_x)\leq0.997$, in agreement with Table 1 of \cite{assaf}.
-For the actual shelf shuffle with $x=+-+-\dots+-$ (length 20), the bound gives $\sep(P_x)=1$ but $\sep(P_x\ast P_x)\leq0.969$ and $\sep(P_x\ast P_x\ast P_x)\leq0.153$. \item The bound in Theorem \ref{thm44} is simple and general.
+For example, when $n=52$, after $8$ ordinary riffle shuffles (so $x=++\cdots++$, length 256), the bound \eqref{41} is $\separ(P_x)\leq0.997$, in agreement with Table~1 of \citet{assaf}.
+For the actual shelf shuffle with $x=+-+-\cdots+-$ (length 20), the bound gives $\separ(P_x)=1$ but $\separ(P_x\ast P_x)\leq0.969$ and $\separ(P_x\ast P_x\ast P_x)\leq0.153$. \item The bound in Theorem~\ref{thm44} is simple and general.
 However, it is not sharp for the original shelf shuffler.
-The results of \ref{newsec33} show that $m=cn^{3/2}$ shelves suffice to make $\sep(P_m)$ small when $c$ is large.
-Theorem \ref{thm44} shows that $m=cn^2$ steps suffice. \end{itemize} \end{rems}
+The results of Section~\ref{newsec33} show that $m=cn^{3/2}$ shelves suffice to make $\separ(P_m)$ small when $c$ is large.
+Theorem~\ref{thm44} shows that $m=cn^2$ steps suffice. \item The upper bound in \eqref{41} is achieved.
+If the length $a$ sequence consists only of $+$ signs, we have the ordinary ``riffle shuffle.''
+Then the formula in Bayer and Diaconis (\citeyear{bayer}) for the chance of a permutation after an $a$ shuffle implies that the separation distance is attained for the permutation $n, n-1,\ldots, 1$, and is equal to the right-hand side of \eqref{41}.